nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 - Key: kubernetes.io/cluster/<cluster-name>
 - Value: shared

-6. Go to the VPC service on AWS console and select "subnets".
-On the ```Subnets``` page select "Tags" tab and add this tag:
+6. Go to the VPC service on the AWS console and select "subnets".
+On the ```Subnets``` page, select "Tags" tab and add this tag:

 - Key: kubernetes.io/cluster/<cluster-name>
 - Value: shared

-7. Describe service object and analyze it.
+7. Describe the service object and analyze it.

 ```bash
 kubectl describe service container-info-svc -n my-namespace